jarun/googler/README.md

 - Initiate a new search with original options (in a single instance)
 - Reconnect on new search even if connection is closed due to inactivity
 - Easily open result URLs in browser from cmdline using index number
+- Browser (Chromium and Firefox based) errors and warnings suppression
 - Show full contextual text snippet in search results
 - Specify search duration (in hours / days / weeks / months / years)
 - Fetch results from Google News section